oviserv/wifi_eap-tls/UPGRADE.md

 - Copy the `env.patch` into the repository and place the backup file in `./backup`
 - Customize the .env file by running: `patch -b .env < env.patch`
 - Check the `.env` and the `.env.rej` file (if it exists) to see if configuration has succeeded.
+- Do a `docker pull alpine:3` to get the latest Alpine linux image.
 - Do a `docker-compose build` followed by a `docker-compose up -d`
 - The FreeRADIUS server should be operational again.
 - Remove the backup and the env.patch file